thesamtang/Appointment-Scheduler/README.md

 Tools:
 Jquery: a javascript library used in our application for form actions and dynamic CSS manipulation.
 We chose to use this instead of pure javascript because of its sleeker, more compact format.

-Bootstrap: a HTML, CSS and Javascript framework which is generally intended for use in front end development. for this application we mainly used Bootstrap�s modal elements and CSS classes.
+Bootstrap: a HTML, CSS and Javascript framework which is generally intended for use in front end development. for this application we mainly used Bootstrap's modal elements and CSS classes.

-Firebase: A real-time backend database service that allowed us to upload JSON files with our data�s structure and then edit and keep track of edits in real time.
+Firebase: A real-time backend database service that allowed us to upload JSON files with our data's structure and then edit and keep track of edits in real time.
 This is how the timeslots' availability is stored and retrieved.
 The service has a Javascript API, as well as Java and Objective-C.

 For more information on HTML,CSS, or Javascript: http://www.w3schools.com